mindkin/hourfleet/docs/provide.md

 You are also going to need to run a legitimate company in your country and jurisdiction, and worry about things like: Insurance, Terms Of Service, Privacy Policies, Tier1 Support, Marketing, Social Media, etc.

-One of the things you are going to get with Hourfleet (see [What Is In The Box](inthebox.html)) is your own cloud 'tenancy' on the Hourfleet platform with your own branded app for your customers, with other tools for managing your car sharing business.
+One of the things you are going to get with Hourfleet (see [What Is In The Box](inthebox.html)) is your own cloud infrastructure on the Hourfleet platform, that come's with with your own branded App for you and your customers to use.

 While the Hourfleet platform provides many of the online tools to help manage your customers and operate your car sharing, you are still going to need to sort out a few commericial relationships with supporting businesses so that the platform automate most of the work for you.

 These are broadly some of the things that you need to do: